 BOTOX, laser resurfacing, and microneedling are all popular choices.
 If you go down this route, be sure to choose a qualified and experienced practitioner that you can trust.

 Many of the skin changes we experience during menopause are permanent.
 But thankfully, acne isn’t one of them.
-Acne breakouts due to fluctuating hormones are relatively common during perimenopause.
-But once you reach menopause and your body adjusts to the changes, this unsightly symptom usually goes away on its own.
+During perimenopause, I experienced frequent acne breakouts.
+This was due to fluctuating hormones, including a decline in estrogen.
+But now that I’ve reached menopause, my body has adjusted to these hormonal changes, and this unsightly symptom has disappeared on its own.

 Cleansing regularly with salicylic acid can help to reduce excess sebum and minimize blocked pores.
 Some women also find acne-busting success by eating a low-carb diet.